Older Australians facing homelessness, or who are homeless, may be able to access aged care services to help.

 - facing other challenges that can lead to homelessness, such hoarding behaviours.

 If you, or someone you know, is facing homelessness the following programs may be able to help:

 Aged care homes

-Aged care homes provide care and accommodation services for people facing homelessness, with some aged care homes specialising in caring for this group.
+Aged care homes can provide accommodation for people facing homelessness.
+Some aged care homes specialise in providing this service.

 Commonwealth Home Support Programme

 If someone is living with hoarding behaviour or in squalid conditions, and at risk of homelessness, the Commonwealth Home Support Programme can provide specific support to help.

 To access this service, you will need to apply for an assessment to find out if you are eligible.